anonymous-animals/gitwrap-frontend/README.md

 ## Contribution Guidelines

 We, the Anonymous Animals team, welcome any feedback on this application.
-If you would like to contribute, please fork/clone this repo, make you changes, and submit a pull request.
+If you would like to contribute, please fork/clone this repo, make your changes, and submit a pull request.

 https://github.com/anonymous-animals/gitwrap-frontend